liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 The reality is that people who knew nothing would arbitrarily lump together the term "half-elf" with Petra's beloved "Emilia."

-"Saying it like this, I have heard enough of it."
+Petra: \[Saying it like this, I have heard enough of it.\]

-"This just proves that a lot of people have the same idea.
-There's no point in a candidate becoming the country's king if so many people turn their backs on them."
+Musica: \[This just proves that a lot of people have the same idea.
+There's no point in a candidate becoming the country's king if so many people turn their backs on them.\]

-"But even if it is like that――"
+Petra: \[But even if it is like that――\]

 No one would take drastic measures like Musica and the others.